 6. Stay Active

-A calendar full of festivities and special events can quickly squeeze out your regular yoga or gym hours.
+A calendar full of Zoom festivities can quickly squeeze out your regular yoga or home gym hours.
 Yet your physical health is important, and working out during the holidays will do more than keep your weight in check—t can also tame stress, lessen holiday blues, and increase energy.

 Don’t be afraid to spice up your physical fitness routine to accommodate a busy calendar.
-Perhaps you’d like to organize an office Jingle Bell Run, take your partner for a weekend ski trip, or surprise the family with an ice-skating evening.
 The key is to choose activities that keep you moving.
 As an added bonus, when you connect with others over physical activities, there will be fewer opportunities to overindulge in food and drinks.

 Another holistic approach to nurturing your overall health and wellness is to meditate.
 There is an old Zen proverb that says, “Meditate for one hour every day, unless you are very busy, in which case you should meditate for two.”
 The moral of the proverb is that the busier you get, the more you need the benefits of meditation—namely stress reduction, anxiety abatement, and emotion regulation.